ltpitt/bash-retroarch-savegame-sync/README.md

     $ crontab -e

-And add to your crontab the following row:
+For example you can schedule it at reboot adding the following row to your crontab:

 ```
-@reboot sleep 100 && /home/pi/bash-retroarch-savegame-sync.sh/bash-retroarch-savegame-sync.sh.sh
+@reboot /home/pi/bash-retroarch-savegame-sync/bash-retroarch-savegame-sync.sh
 ```

 ## Important notice